Hybrid project management

 Prerequisites for success

 The project manager: It is also crucial to have a competent and experienced project manager who can navigate between different methods and adapt them to the needs of the project.
-The project manager must have an in-depth understanding of the different approaches and be able to make well-reasoned decisions.
+The project manager must have an in-depth understanding of the different approaches and be able to make well-founded decisions.

-Continuous evaluation and improvementFinally, it is important to be aware that the implementation of hybrid project management is not a one-time task, but a continuous process.
-There must be an ongoing evaluation and adjustment of methods and approaches in line with the project's development and changing needs.
-Continuous learning and improvement are critical to achieving hybrid project management success.
+Continuous evaluation and improvement: Finally, it is important to be aware that the implementation of hybrid project management is not a one-time task, but an ongoing process.
+There must be ongoing evaluation and adjustment of methods and approaches as the project develops and needs change.
+Continuous learning and improvement are essential to achieving success with hybrid project management.

 Holistic approachUltimately, the key to succeeding with hybrid project management is a holistic approach that takes into account the project's unique needs, stakeholder preferences, and a culture of continuous improvement.
 By balancing flexibility and structure and by engaging and involving all stakeholders, hybrid project management can become an effective path to success in modern project organizations.